croct-tech/plug-js/docs/events.md

 ```
 </details>

-### User Signed In
+### userSignedIn

-This event records that a user has signed in.
+This event records that a user signed in.

 The SDK automatically tracks this event when you call either the [`identify`](plug.md#identify) or
 [`setToken`](plug.md#settoken) method.

-### User Signed Out
+### userSignedOut

-This event records that a user has signed out
+This event records that a user signed out.

 The SDK automatically tracks this event when you call either the [`anonymize`](plug.md#identify) or
 [`setToken`](plug.md#settoken) method.

-### User Profile Changed
+### userProfileChanged

-This event records that a user profile has changed.
+This event records that a user profile changed.

 The SDK automatically tracks this event when you call [`save`](patch.md#save) on the patch returned by the
 [`user.edit`](user.md#edit) method.

+## Web Events

+The Web category has the following events:

+### tabOpened

+This event records that a user opened a new tab.

+The SDK automatically tracks this event when the user open the application in a new tab.

+### tabUrlChanged

+This event records that the tab URL changed.

+The SDK automatically tracks this event when the user navigates between pages.

+### tabVisibilityChanged

+This event records that the tab visibility changed.

+The SDK automatically tracks this event when user minimizes the window or switches to another tab.

+### pageOpened

+This event records that a user opened a page.

+The SDK automatically tracks this event once per page on the initialization.

+### pageLoaded

+This event records that a page finished loading.

+The SDK automatically tracks this event when the page has been completely loaded, without waiting for stylesheets or
+images to finish loading.